Witches of Belvoir

-The Witches of Belvoir were a mother and her two daughters accused of witchcraft in England and the deaths of two young brothers, Henry (died 1613) and Francis Manners (died 1620), the heirs to Francis Manners, 6th Earl of Rutland, whose seat was at Belvoir Castle.
+The Witches of Belvoir were a mother and her two daughters in England accused of witchcraft and causing the deaths of two young brothers, Henry (died 1613) and Francis Manners (died 1620), the heirs to Francis Manners, 6th Earl of Rutland, whose seat was at Belvoir Castle.
 The mother, Joan Flower, died on the way to her trial after apprehension 'around Christmas' of 1618, while Philippa and Margaret were executed by hanging on 11 March 1619.

 The Flowers of Bottesford

 Joan, Margaret and Philippa Flower were "known to be herbal healers" and came from a local family that "had fallen on hard times".
-They accepted employment as servants with Francis Manners, 6th Earl of Rutland and his wife Cecily at Belvoir Castle near Grantham, Lincolnshire, when additional staff were needed for an upcoming visit by King James I but the sisters, and their mother, were unpopular with the other staff, and there were suggestions of theft, and misdemeanors.
+They accepted employment as servants with Francis Manners, 6th Earl of Rutland and his wife Cecily at Belvoir Castle near Grantham, Lincolnshire, when additional staff were needed for an upcoming visit by King James I but the sisters, and their mother, were unpopular with the other staff, and there were suggestions of theft, and misdemeanours.
 All three were dismissed and only Joan was given a payment of severance amounting to "40 shillings, a bolster (pillow), and a mattress of wool".

 After the Flowers were dismissed, the Earl and Countess fell ill, suffering from "vomiting and convulsions".
 Their son and heir, Henry, Baron de Ros, died, and was buried on 26 September 1613.
 Their younger children, Francis, and daughter Katherine, suffered similarly and Francis died 7 March 1620.
 The deaths of the two boys left the Earl without a male heir and Earldom passed to his brother after his own death in 1632.